mdda/mdda.github.io/_posts/AI/2015-11-17-tensorflow-lightning-talk.md

 There are several points worth highlighting:

-*  No OpenCL

 *  Nvidia devices supported much have 'Compute Capability' >= 3.5
    +   This includes 900-series cards, and Titan, and the 'K cards'
    +   But not 700-series (apart from 750), nor Amazon EC GPUs
+       -   "A g2.2xlarge is a downclocked GK104 (797 MHz), that would make it 1/4 the speed of the recently released TitanX and 2.7x slower than a GTX 980."

+*  Not many ops available in GPU
+   +   Vector embedding example can't be run on GPU, for instance
+       -   Theano can do this

+*  No OpenCL

 *  Memory hungry - far prefers a 16Gb machine to an 8Gb one

 *  Inefficient operations
    +   No in-place ReLU, for instance

-*  Not many ops available in GPU
-   +   Vector embedding example can't be run on GPU, for instance
-       -   Theano can do this

 *  C++ build environment requires ```bazel``` which is a Java-based horror story